B3njaminV/blazor-mine-app/README.md

 ## InventoryListItem

-* Represents item in list
+* Represents item in inventory list
 * Contains item details and image

 > User can access and search in item list